netxms/netxms-doc/admin/data-collection.rst

 =================

 Data collection for a node can be configured using management client.
-To open data collection configuration window, right-click on node object in :guilabel:`Object Browser` or on a :guilabel:`Network Map`, and click :guilabel:`Data Collection Configuration`.
+To open data collection tab view, click on node object in :guilabel:`Infrastructure` or  :guilabel:`Network` perspective, and click :guilabel:`Data Collection` tab.
 You will see the list of configured data collection items.
-From here, you can add new or change existing metrics to monitor.
-Right click on the item will open pop-up menu with all possible actions.
+From here, since DCI configuration and Last values are combined, one can see collected data and configure new or change existing metrics for monitoring.
+Right click on an item and all possible configuration options will be available.

 Each DCI have multiple attributes which affects the way data is collected.
-Detailed information about each attribute is given below.
+Detailed information about each attribute is given below and can be accessed by selecting :guilabel:`Edit...`, :guilabel:`New parameter...` or :guilabel:`New table...`.

 General
 -------